Hashir-Jamil/LongBox/LOG.md

     Group (all members present): Spoke with professor about refactoring packages, and making sure everyone implements tests in each of the packages.
     Ahan: Refactored LoginPage and Registration page as JPanels and added a new JFrame AuthenticationPage that houses these two JPanels.
 Added functionality to switch between LoginPage and RegistrationPage.
 Cleaned up the code.
-    Hashir: refactored the packages to match architecture shown in class slides + created stub database entries as JSON files with gson serialization/deserialization classes.
+    Hashir: Started working on the add comic book to repository user story and refactored the packages to match architecture shown in class slides + created stub database entries as JSON files with gson serialization/deserialization classes.
     Eric: Added basic ComicCollectionPage with lite features

 ## Thursday, February 8th, 2024

 	Ahan: Added user login and registration functionality to the authentication page using the StubDB.
     Ahan + Eric + Hashir: worked together to create proper card layout with panels for proper scene transitions without bugs.
+    Hashir: Started working on user stories for adding comic book, searching comic book, viewing tabular view of comic books, viewing profile (these are anticipated to take 2 story points each but this may change)

 ## Friday, February 9th, 2024

     Eric: Fully refactored ComicCollectionPage to now include a search box and ScrollPane with an empty JTable.
 Old version of ComicCollectionPage was deleted

 ## Saturday, February 10th, 2024